History Origins

 The education programmes at Kōtare

 Kōtare’s education programme started formally with the employment of anti-mining activist and treaty educator Catherine Delahunty in 1999.
 Our first official workshop took place in Whaingaroa/Raglan in June that year, aimed at strengthening the work of local tangata whenua and tauiwi on sewage issues around the harbour.
 Since then we have run hundreds of workshops both at our educational centre and at other venues around the country.
-With the onset of the covid pandemic we have also begun experimenting with participatory online workshop programmes.
+We also welcome inquiries about specific workshops or programmes where we may be able to provide Kōtare tutoring/facilitation aimed at meeting your organisational needs.